pypeit/PypeIt/doc/spectrographs/keck_kcwi.rst

 Sky subtraction
 ---------------

-See :doc:`skysub` for useful hints to define the sky regions using an interactive GUI.
+See :doc:`../skysub` for useful hints to define the sky regions using an interactive GUI.

 Flux calibration